helsingborg-stad/project-synchronizer/README.md

 By default the application is looking for a ps-config.json file in the running path of the project but the path could be altered with the --config parameter.

-Target is always the current directory.
+Default target is the current directory.

 The location of the source files should be set using the --source parameter, either https or filesystem.
 (It will default to this Github project).